Wotcnt/Polyrifringence-Engine/README.md

 ---
 The Polyrifringence Engine is a GPU-accelerated recursive optical simulation framework.
 It leverages PyTorch and CUDA for efficient ray tracing, particularly targeting recursive birefringence and symbolic geometry.
 The initial 50 million rays per second (50M rays/s) baseline was established as the starting point with an RTX 3050.
 To push performance to 65M rays/s (or beyond) and eventually reach 100M rays/s, a systematic approach of optimization and testing is essential.

+-     "What you see is the floor, not the ceiling"
 ---

 ### Incremental Performance Push